olofvndrhr/manga-dlp/docs/pages/download.md

 tracked there, and the script doesn't have to check on disk if you already downloaded it.

 If the option is unset (default), then no caching will be done.

+## Add metadata

+manga-dlp supports the creation of metadata files in the downloaded chapter.
+The metadata is based on the newer [ComicRack/Anansi](https://anansi-project.github.io/docs/introduction) standard.
+The default option is to add the metadata in the folder/archive with the name `ComicInfo.xml`.
+If you don't want metadata, you can pass the `--no-metadata` flag.

+> pdf format does not support metadata at the moment